ellenvoegtli/simcity/README.md

 + Responsible for the housing and apartment set up within the city.
 Created  OccupantRole and LandLord Role to handle situations for people either renting or owning homes.
 + Responsible for gui for occupants and landlords within the homes as well as the layout of both houses and apartments through the home class
 + Unit testing for both the occupant and landlord and their interactions within the homes
- + Implemented enaRestaurant into the city layout and integreted personAgent as well as the new city market to work within the original restaurant
+ + Implemented enaRestaurant into the city layout and integrated personAgent as well as the new city market to work within the original restaurant
 + added  tags throughout restaurant roles to be used along with the trace panels
 + added tags to occupantRole for trace panels